 While all the 1,300 solar installers can certainly install solar panels on your roof, there’s a huge variety in experience, knowledge, equipment, and prices from one installer to the next.
 The best way to ensure a great customer experience and quality installation is to talk to several solar companies from our trusted marketplace.
 All installers provide free estimates and it’s a great opportunity to talk about cost, equipment, warranties, and incentives.

 With so many installers in California, picking ‘the best’ can be quite difficult.
-We’ve looked at dozens of companies and found three that really stood out thanks to their customer service, experience, and services:
+We’ve looked at dozens of companies and found three that really stood out thanks to their customer service, experience, and services.
+Here are our top 3 picks for the best solar Companies in California for 2020.

 Let’s take a look at each of these more in depth.